conceptbyte/time-traveller/readme.md

 Time travelling for Laravel 5 models.
 - Uses database table to store model states.
 - Can be accessed from ORM or URL Query String.
-- Bundled command to keep audits table healthy.
+- Bundled command to keep revisions table healthy.
-- Ability to override Audits model for extension.
+- Ability to override Revisions model for extension.

 ## Installation
 Run the following command on your project root.